crcn/tandem-old/packages/vscode-tandem-extension/README.md

 #### TODOS

+- [ ] components must load when tandem opens for first time
+- [ ] must be able to open tandem by clicking
 - [ ] Open tandem window if not connected
 - [ ] Welcome banner in vscode prompting to create
 - [ ] <preview /> tag check